CarCareTruth Score

 From the manufacturer’s Safety Data Sheet, Section 8

-“No H335, H331, or H334 in SDS §2; the SDS §8 respirator language is generic 'where risk assessment shows' boilerplate — not a chemistry-driven directive.
+“No H335, H331, or H334 in SDS §2; the SDS §8 respirator language is generic 'where risk assessment shows' boilerplate · not a chemistry-driven directive.
 ONR is used at 1:256 working dilution with no aerosol generation.
-Situational with enclosed_space trigger covers the edge case of bucket-mixing in a closed garage with no ventilation; in normal outdoor or vented use, no respiratory protection is indicated.”
+Situational for enclosed-space bucket-mixing without ventilation; in normal outdoor or vented use, no respiratory protection is indicated.”

 — Optimum